201hnguyen/voogasalad/doc/DESIGN_PLAN.md

 #### Module Interaction

-When main.java is run, it will instantiate the bus class.
+When main.java is run, it will instantiate the everything_gae.bus class.
 This class contains methods to create a scene.
 The scene will have tabs to select between the GAE and the game itself.
-Depending on the tab selected by the user, the bus class will either instantiate the GAE or the game player environment.
+Depending on the tab selected by the user, the everything_gae.bus class will either instantiate the GAE or the game player environment.

 If the GAE is chosen, the user is prompted with fields to design a game.
 Once they are ready to play their game, the GAE generates an XML file.